TL;DR

 Limited English, prefer full Japanese UXFinTokei

-Want established long-running firmFTMO
+Want an established long-running firmFTMO

 Want lower feesFinTokei

-Trust + operating record is criticalFTMO
+Trust and operating record are criticalFTMO

 Prefer JPY-native communicationFinTokei